jflorian/doubledog-ddolib/README.md

 #### `Ddolib::File::Ensure` data type

 Matches acceptable ensure values for file resources: `present` or `absent`.
 Alternatively, a Boolean value may also be used with `true` equivalent to `present` and `false` equivalent to `absent`.

+#### `Ddolib::Service::Ensure` data type

+Matches acceptable ensure values for file resources: `running` or `stopped`.
+Alternatively, a Boolean value may also be used with `true` equivalent to `running` and `false` equivalent to `stopped`.

+Note that Puppetlabs own stdlib provides a `Stdlib::Ensure::Service` but it does not support Boolean values unlike the resource type it represents.

 ### Facts